python-trio/trio/docs/source/reference-core.rst

 regularly check for cancellation, because otherwise timeouts won't work!
 This happens implicitly every time you call a cancellable operation; see :ref:`below <cancellable-primitives>` for details.
-If you have a task that has to do a lot of work without any IO, then you can use ``await sleep(0)`` to insert an explicit cancel+schedule point.
+If you have a task that has to do a lot of work without any I/O, then you can use ``await sleep(0)`` to insert an explicit cancel+schedule point.